Data Warehousing with AWS Redshift

 With AWS Glue, the data that was initially in a flat model can now be represented with a more fitting star schema in a data warehouse.

 The cloud data warehouse for this data will be created with AWS Redshift Serverless.
-This entails creating a namespace named flights-namespace
+This entails creating a namespace named flights-namespace as well as a database named dev.
+In addition, it requires a workgroup named flights-workgroup, which will be used to write SQL queries.

 Note: The workgroup has been configured to allow devices outside of the VPC to access the database.
 This will be useful when creating the visualization with Power BI

-Now, we can open the query editor in Redshift and start creating the fact and dimension tables in the dev
+Now, we can open the query editor in Redshift and start creating the fact and dimension tables in the dev database.

 First, the 4 tables in the schema need to be created in the warehouse using the following commands:

-The four tables are now in the data warehouse, but they are all empty since the data is still in the flights-data-processed
+The four tables are now in the data warehouse, but they are all empty since the data is still in the flights-data-processed bucket.

-The data can be copied into this data warehouse using the COPY
+The data can be copied into this data warehouse using the COPY command.

-For instance, the data in flights.csv
+For instance, the data in flights.csv can be copied into the flights table using the following command syntax:

 Note: the

-variable should be assigned whatever iam role is was selected when creating the workgroup.
+iam_rolevariable should be assigned whatever iam role is was selected when creating the workgroup.

-bucket, the 4 tables should be filled with the necessary data.
+By executing the COPY command for each of the csv files in the flights-data-processed bucket, the 4 tables should be filled with the necessary data.

 As an example, here is a preview of the airport table: